ishanthakur192/hangmangame2.0/README.md

 Guess:-p,x,a,u,e,l<br />
 Output:-you've guessed the word 'apple'.<br />

+PROBLEM FACED:<br />
-1.play only once, game is not starting again.<br />
+1. Play only once, game is not starting again.<br />
-2.not creative display add more features.<br />
+2. Not creative display add more features.<br />
-3.not displaying no of attempts  and length of words.<br />
+3. Not displaying no of attempts  and length of words.<br />

 In  version 2.0 -<br />
 case 1:-you've guessed the word 'grape'.<br />